ErikBjare/KnowTree/README.md

    - Votes/ratings will likely differ largely depending on the learners pre-existing knowledge.
  - Wiki-like editing of the tree (each node a file?)
    - Crowdsourcing of learning resources would be necessary for a global-scale thing (like Wikipedia), but obviously a long way there.
 One step at a time.
+ - Gamification
+   - This would likely increase user activity by a lot.
+Thanks @nikitavoloboev for the idea!

 # Implementation